UNC vs. Kentucky: Score and Twitter Reaction from March Madness 2017

 Brotherhood. #FinalFour #GoHeels https://t.co/tAc7vyfK1J3/27/2017, 12:30:02 AM

 UNC head coach Roy Williams issued a mea culpa after saying that he wanted Maye to play as a walk-on.
-It's certain all is forgiven now:
+It's certainly forgiven now:

 March Madness TV @MarchMadnessTV